-- a) Perform valuations for special purposes, including: - Plan termination/windup - Accounting valuations - Open group valuations - Plan mergers, acquisitions and spinoffs - b) Analyze, recommend, and defend an appropriate funding method and asset valuation method in line with the sponsor's investment policy and funding goals. - c) Demonstrate how the retirement plan's cash inflows and outflows can affect the plan sponsor. - d) Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's goals, consistent with government regulation. - e) Advise plan sponsors on accounting costs and disclosures for their retirement plans. - f) Demonstrate the sensitivity of financial measures to given changes in plan design - g) Describe how a plan's funded status can impact union negotiations and multiemployer plans. - h) Perform and interpret the results of projections for short and long range planning including the effect of proposed plan changes.
+- a) Perform valuations for special purposes, including: - i.
+Plan termination/windup - ii.
+Accounting valuations - iii.
+Open group valuations - iv.
+Plan mergers, acquisitions and spinoffs - b) Analyze, recommend, and defend an appropriate funding method and asset valuation method in line with the sponsor's investment policy and funding goals. - c) Demonstrate how the retirement plan's cash inflows and outflows can affect the plan sponsor. - d) Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's goals, consistent with government regulation. - e) Advise plan sponsors on accounting costs and disclosures for retirement plans under various standards and interpretations. - f) Demonstrate the sensitivity of financial measures to given changes in plan design. - g) Describe how a plan's funded status can impact union negotiations and multiemployer plans. - h) Perform and interpret the results of projections for short and long range planning including the effect of proposed plan changes.